ryanstrattic/server-setup/droplet4/README.md

-BOOBS
-BLA BLA LBA
-ZZZXXXX

 # Things to do first
 * Install Ubuntu 16.04 with public key authentication
 * Point domain at new IP address
-* MOUNT 20 GB DRIVE AND USE THAT INSTEAD OF /VAR/WWW/ - automatically mounts on reboot
+* MOUNT 20 GB DRIVE AND USE THAT INSTEAD OF /mnt/volume-fra1-02/ - automatically mounts on reboot

 # Notes and required improvements
 * Implementation time tested at 50 minutes